German Township, Fulton County, Ohio: Geography

 The village of Archbold is located in southern German Township.

-The fake town of Beatosu was inserted into the 1978-79 Michigan state map in the township as a joke.
+The fake town of Beatosu was inserted into the 1978-79 Michigan state map of the township as a joke.

 Name and history

 It is one of five German Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Attractions

-The Goll Woods State Nature Preserve northwest of Archbold, beside the Tiffin River, offers bird watching and hiking through old-growth forest.
+The Goll Woods State Nature Preserve northwest of Archbold, beside the Tiffin River, is located in the township.
 Built in the 1860s and 1870s, the Goll Homestead is listed on the National Register of Historic Places.